sonix-network/sonix-network/content/members.md

 ## What Are SONIX Friends?

-At SONIX, we call our members "SONIX Friends."
-These are the networks, organizations, and individuals who connect to our Internet Exchange Points (IXPs) and support our mission of improving Sweden’s internet connectivity.
+At SONIX, we call our members "SONIX Friends".
+These are the networks, organizations, and individuals who connect to our Internet Exchange Points (IXPs) or that just supports our mission of improving Sweden’s internet connectivity.
 Being a SONIX Friend is about more than just connecting—it’s about contributing to a better-connected, more sustainable future.

 ---